 This is a contested question that travelers and expats in Mexico like to debate.
 Really, the answer depends on each specific locale and your personal tolerance for risk.

-In many places throughout Mexico, contaminants have been found in tap water by the time it has exited the faucet after being carried through a series of pipes.
-But can that water still be suitable for brushing teeth?
+In many places throughout Mexico, bacteria or contaminants have been found in tap water after being carried through a series of pipes.
+But can that water still be suitable for brushing your teeth?